A Progressive Economic Primer

 Will it be too late?

 Our banner waves on the hill of progress.
-Combining progressive proposals like Universal Healthcare, UBI, a Housing Guarantee, the Green New Deal and more, we pull back the shroud on the con, revealing the self-perpetuating, parasitic system that rules us all.
-Profit is the most powerful motivative mechanism in our society, but it is not our inevitable master.
+Combining these progressive proposals at once to create a social safety net, we must pull back the shroud on the con, revealing the self-perpetuating, parasitic system that rules over even our leaders.
+Profit is the most powerful motivative mechanism in our society, but it must not be our master.
 Today, it is way beyond simply out of control.
-As we burn through our material resources – nearing the end of our worldly oil reserves, and beckoning mass extinctions – we’re addicted to the increase, systemically devoted to growth in consumption and profit, above all.
+As we burn through our material resources – likely well past peak oil, beckoning mass extinctions – we’re addicted to the increase, systemically devoted to growth in consumption and profit, above all.
 But these relationships are complex, clearly.
-You might say that if we’re addicts, we’re addicted to the very stuff of life.
+You might say that if we’re addicts, in some sense we’re addicted to the very stuff of life.

-Self-perpetuating systems spring up from the positive feedback loops of economics like flowers in the rain.
+Self-perpetuating systems spring up from the positive feedback loops of classic economics, like flowers in the rain.
 This is why the rich get richer, in the tightest possible shell: because money makes money.
 But it also means that as incomes rise, so do expenses.
-Synchronized feedback loops can become viral – like climbing vines on a trellis, reinforcing each other naturally . . . or like cancer taking over a vital organ, and killing the host.
+Synchronized feedback loops can become viral – like climbing vines on a trellis, reinforcing each other to reach new heights . . . or like cancer taking over a vital organ, and killing the host.

 This is not to make false equivalencies, but in reality the masses (across class lines, both haves and have nots) nearly all experience significant poverty of time.
 We’re spending our productive years always in pursuit of the next dollar, living paycheck to paycheck.
 The bottom 82% of us – up to $100K/year (2023) – are each on our own treadmill, set all to different speeds, but what matters isn’t getting fit, it’s keeping up with the machine.
-You can’t turn it off, and you’re going to have a really hard time even slowing it down.
-The class divisions of society need to be reckoned with, but they are more varied than any simple “us and them.”
-Even the richest are generally servants of the profit motive itself, oil barons and oligarchs alike.
+You can’t step off.
+And you’re going to have a really hard time even slowing it down.
+The class divisions of society need to be reckoned with, but part of how we start to actually do that is to realize they are more varied than any simple “us and them.”
+The richest are often servants of the profit motive itself, oil barons, oligarchs, CEOs and politicians alike.
 As a society, we’re trapped in a prison of our own making.
 We’re much stronger when we stand together.

-Importantly, half of the world lives on less than $5/day (World Bank, 2020).
-Any revolution that leaves them behind is absolutely missing the point.
-Organomics, again and to be clear, aims to eliminate world hunger immediately and shows that this is not even a cost, in terms of the real food supply.
+Importantly, half of the world lives on less than $6.85/day (World Bank, 2025).
+Any revolution that leaves the impoverished behind is absolutely missing the point.
+Organomics, again and to be clear, aims to eliminate world hunger immediately and shows that this is not a cost, in terms of the real food supply or even taxes.
 It is, measurably, accountably, among the best investments we could make.

 Let the workers of the world unite to understand that our call is no longer seizing the means of production.
 We must relinquish the means of consumption.
 Scarcity is over.

-Economic Organists come to the table with evidence, and a deep mathematical analysis – which we will come to mostly in Sections VII – X (Applied Organomics).
+Organomics comes to the table with a deep mathematical analysis – a thorough take we will come to mostly in Sections VII – X (Applied Organomics).
 This Primer presents a tour of the Tenets in a less formal mode.
-There is room built in, to build off of, but this is where we start.
+There is room built in, to build off of, but this is where we can start, where many movements start, with a thesis.
 A sustainable systems science approach is necessary for the large questions of economic and social anatomy.
-Simply put, Organomics is the study of Real Value, its processes, flows, and real costs.
+Simply put, Organomics is the study of real value, its processes, real costs, and their flow.

 It is the science of humanity, thriving.

-We introduce a new measure of Labor Intensity.
+We introduce a new way to measure Labor Intensity.
 Graphing Newtonian work (energy expended to move objects) per labor-hour, we track the inverse of the rise of technology and automation, across sectors and decades.
 Many notable icons, from Einstein to Keynes to Kennedy to MLK, have predicted the trend we are seeing.
 Our work is becoming less labor-intensive.
-As automation rises, jobs will be lost.
-The Organist comes with the tools to recognize where we go from here.
+That’s it, and we’re already there.
+Yet as automation rises even more jobs will be lost.
+Many of us know this.
+But this should represent freedom, not poverty.
+So Organomics comes with the tools to recognize how and where we go from here.

-Tracking costs and surplus over centuries, we put dollar estimates on the widespread effects of technological revolution itself.
-Powerful ideas, spread freely over thousands of years, are taken for granted as the backdrop of our commercial world.
+Tracking costs and surplus over centuries, we put dollar estimates on the widespread effects of technological evolution.
+Powerful ideas, spread freely over thousands of years, are taken for granted as the backdrop of the commercial world.
 These improvements routinely level up entire industries.
 Until now this productive value was largely ignored, in the margins of the balance sheet.
-While some of it shows up as dollars and siphons upward as intellectual property and ROI, the whole of the math of technological evolution is arguably much larger than our entire GDP – literally tens of trillions of dollars of annual productive capacity, completely unaccounted for by classical theory.
+While some of it shows up as dollars and siphons upward as intellectual property and ROI, the whole of the math of technological evolution is arguably much larger than our entire GDP – literally tens of trillions of dollars in annual productive capacity, completely unaccounted for by classical theory.
+Actively producing, running on all cylinders, right this very moment while you read.
+Is your dishwasher running?
+Your refrigerator?
 What is the value of the entire internet?
-How much time is saved by all of the dishwashers, clothes dryers and sprinkler systems of the world?
-It is absolutely massive, widely uncounted, and absolutely real.
+How much time is saved by all of the clothes dryers and sprinkler systems of the world?
+In economics as a science, it is absolutely massive, widely uncounted, and absolutely real.

-From laundry machines to crop irrigation, consolidation of distribution to the development of our very language, process improvements are worth exponentially more than their incidental costs, conserving practically endless energy over older and more labor-intensive ways, in every single sector of the economy bar none.
+From laptops to crop irrigation, consolidation of distribution to the development of our very language, process improvements are worth exponentially more than their incidental costs, conserving practically endless energy over older and more labor-intensive ways, in every single sector of the economy bar none.

-This makes sense, when you consider it has taken about two million years to earn the combined productive wealth of these evolutions – since long before the dawn of civilization.
-We accept these gifts of our ancestors with gratitude.
-It is our proper inheritance, bringing with it the infrastructure of modern life – homes, heritage, food, power, technology and so much more.
+This makes sense, when you consider it has taken about two million years to earn this combined productive wealth – since homo erectus made the first stone tools, long before the dawn of civilization, all the way to robotic lawnmowers and supersonic jets.
+The blueprints matter, and when you do the math it turns out quite a bit.
+So we need to accept these gifts from our ancestors with gratitude.
+With some measure of gained wisdom after so long.
+It is our inheritance, bringing with it the infrastructure of modern life – homes, heritage, food, power, technology, freedom, and so much more.

 We inherit the responsibility to maintain these institutions, but not the need to pay for their origination cost into perpetuity, despite any long-term shell game of interest rates and cyclical debt.
-Organomics describes the steps by which we will change our relationship to infrastructure, releasing it from the endless costs of the perpetual machinery of profit.
-Origination costs – the costs to build infrastructure the first time – are finite.
-That is to say that there is a point at which we must consider these things as already paid for.
+Organomics describes a series of steps to change our relationships to infrastructure and to each other.
+We must release our homes, water, health, education and power from the endless costs of the perpetual machinery of profit.
+Origination costs – the costs to build infrastructure – are finite.
+They only happen once.
+That is to say that there is a point at which we must consider these things as already paid for, and break our social bondage to the banks.
+And while we’re at it, let’s take a look at how classic economics has traditionally treated our homemakers, and whether our mothers were actually unemployed all this time.

-We advocate for the nationalization of infrastructure.
-This may be accomplished smoothly via direct purchase in the public interest.
-However radical this may sound, we can begin within classical budgetary constraints, by buying up empty houses, outright, and giving them to the homeless.
+So we staunchly advocate for the nationalization of infrastructure, but there are tools to accomplish this today that did not exist in the time of Marx.
+Via direct purchase in the public interest we can begin within classic budgetary constraints, by buying up empty houses, outright, and giving them to the people.
 This will not add asset liabilities to government balances.
-We take nothing from the private sector without full payment.
+We need not take anything from the private sector without full payment, but we also should never need a loan from them again.
+At the national level, our body must be sovereign over our resources, infrastructure and money supplies.

 Modern Monetary Theory demolishes old concepts of federal budgeting, demonstrating that we are not limited by deficits or taxes, but only by our ecological and inflationary realities.
 We build out from there to show how the US is more than capable of implementing a Universal Basic Income today.
 Applied Organomics makes the case to begin immediately with homemakers and the unemployed.
-Applied Organomics is more radical than the General Theory, eliminating federal taxation.
-We isolate inflation, step by step.
+It is more radical than the general theory, aiming to eliminate federal taxation, to isolate inflation, to end war and homelessness worldwide.
 A Jobs Guarantee can be designed to ensure that we not only maintain our cities, but specifically upgrade and align them according to the principles of 21st century sustainable design.
+Why would we ever use anything less?

 We must build the world we will leave to our children.
 There is work to be done.
 We’re going to need education, and dedication, but it will not require a cent that we don’t already have.

+But we seem somehow to be failing.
 So let’s simplify the question.
-Organomics is not necessarily suggesting we feed the hungry by defunding the Pentagon.
-This is not a zero-sum game, where we need to take from one to give to another.
-Rather, we’re saying that profit is terribly dangerous when it drives the arms of nations.
-And financial cost for its own sake is irrelevant to the distribution of food to the poor.
+This is an open book test, folks.
+Organomics is not suggesting we feed the hungry by defunding the Pentagon.
+Though we are suggesting that we do both.
+A key insight here is that economics is not a zero-sum game, where we need to take from one to give to another.
+Where every profit equals a loss for someone else.
+When we do the math with our blinders off, profits with equal losses elsewhere are not a gain at all.
+Rather, what we’re saying is that our aims determine our gains.
+Profit is terribly dangerous when it drives the arms of nations.
+This is why we must defund the war machine.
+And we’re saying that financial gain for its own sake is irrelevant to the question of distributing food to the poor.

-Organomics will make your money go further.
+Yet Organomics will simultaneously make your money go further.
 This groundbreaking collaboration of systems sciences will empower the industrious like never before, with the education to capitalize on the actual breadth of our wealth, and the understanding that real costs are the only kind that matter.
-Real Value is much larger than cash, and in truth our short-sighted idolatry of money above all else has been immeasurably costly.
+Real Value is much larger than cash, but it is still widely measurable.
+And in truth our short-sighted idolatry of money above all else has been immeasurably costly.
 Any true capitalist should be able to see how far we’ve gone into the red, given today’s thorough and readily available environmental analyses.
+But we’ll get into the weeds here, so there can be no doubt in the end.

-The processes, ideas, objects and labor that we produce, consume, own, share, gift, trade, preserve or steal – what we may call the Spectrum of Real Value – are simply much broader than what is represented by classic theories of trade economics.
+The processes, ideas, objects and labor that we produce, consume, own, share, gift, trade, preserve or steal – what we may call the spectrum of Real Value – are simply much broader than what is represented by classic theories of trade economics.
 Don’t worry about memorizing it, it will be here.
-All we need for now is to shift our paradigm.
-Any model without a thorough understanding of dynamic value will be truly lacking, and so we shouldn’t be surprised when its outcomes are violently at odds with reality, putting us all in real danger.
+What we need for now, at the start, is to begin to shift our paradigm.
+Maybe only some of that landed for you, and you’re waiting to see the evidence presented.
+These are monumental claims.
+So let’s reel it back, and look at one thing first: Any economic model without a thorough understanding of dynamic value will be truly lacking, and so we shouldn’t be surprised when its outcomes are violently at odds with reality, putting us all in real danger.

 We are not advocating any backward moves, though we will incorporate degrowth from the start.
-Profit can serve life.
+There are yet ways that profit can serve life.
 Skylines do not build themselves.
+Is this a false dichotomy or a burgeoning duality?
 How can we expect to have a modern world of high technology, comfort and information, without blazing through our resources – plasticizing the oceans, presiding over mass extinctions, and nearing the ends of important natural resources?
 In other words, how can we expect to progress without paying the price?

 This is exactly the kind of question Organomics is designed to answer.
 But let’s not be afraid to rephrase.
 We should not expect the future to look so much like the past.
 By all means it can yet become better.
 Healthier.
 Stronger.
 Wiser.
 More alive.